Trending

 New Dating Apps Bet on Niche Markets.
 Investors Should Be Skeptical.

-• Customer acquisition costs for dating apps in the U.S. now exceed $40, with most users churning within 90 days
+• According to AppsFlyer data, United States customer acquisition costs for dating applications now exceed $40, with most users churning within 90 days of joining.

 Match Group may have spent the better part of 2024 reassuring investors it still owns the category, but the market isn't listening.
 Six new dating platforms have launched or surfaced in recent weeks, each staking a claim to some variation of algorithmic matchmaking superiority or demographic hyper-specificity.
 The question isn't whether they'll succeed—most won't—but what their simultaneous emergence reveals about where founders think the industry's pain points lie.